 Dylan has performed this song more than any other.

 Joe Cocker, Manfred Mann, Rod Stewart and Richie Havens are among the many artists to cover this song.
 Manfred Mann is the only artist besides Dylan to chart with it: Their version topped out at #101 in September 1966; Dylan's version made #33 in October.

 This was not released as a single in the UK.
 Manfred Mann's version hit #10 there in 1966.

-In a February 2000 interview with Rolling Stone magazine, presidential candidate Al Gore answered 2 questions by singing parts of this.
+In a February 2000 interview with Rolling Stone magazine, presidential candidate Al Gore answered two questions by singing parts of this song.

 of The Righteous Brothers covered this on Damn Near Righteous